killbill/killbill-plugin-framework-ruby/README.md

 killbill-plugin-framework-ruby
 ==============================

-Framework to write Killbill plugins in Ruby.
+Framework to write Kill Bill plugins in Ruby.

 There are various types of plugins one can write for Killbill:

-1. notifications plugins, which listen to external bus events and can react to it
+* notifications plugins, which listen to external bus events and can react to it
-2. payment plugins, which are used to issue payments against a payment gateway
+* payment plugins, which issue payments against a payment gateway
+* payment routing plugins, which modify the behavior of payments
+* invoice plugins, which add line items during the creation of an invoice
+* currency plugins, which return currency conversion information

-Both types of plugin can interact with Killbill directly via killbill-library APIs and expose HTTP endpoints.
+All plugin types can interact with Kill Bill directly via APIs and expose HTTP endpoints.

 How to write a Notification plugin
 ----------------------------------